Author: Robert M. Jotte, MD

 Should Nonsmokers Undergo Lung Cancer Screening?

 Experts recommend an annual, low-dose lung CT screening for certain current or former smokers who are 50 to 80 years old.
 This test can identify small growths called lung nodules that may be cancerous.
 Detecting lung cancer in its early stages like this can lead to easier treatment and better results.
+However, at this time, insurance primarily covers screening for those who have a history of smoking.

-If you’re a nonsmoker with a family history of lung cancer, or you’ve been exposed to cancer-causing agents, tell your primary care provider.
 It’s also important to inform your provider if you experience potential lung cancer symptoms, such as chest pain, a persistent cough that may contain blood, shortness of breath, wheezing, fatigue, or loss of appetite.
 Detecting early-stage lung cancer in nonsmokers can be difficult, and symptoms may indicate that the disease is progressing.

-Shining a Light on Adenocarcinoma
+Shining a Light on Adenocarcinoma of the Lungs

 “Different types of non-small cell lung cancer develop in different parts of the lung,” Dr. Jotte said.
 “Adenocarcinoma arises in the outer part of the organ in cells that make mucus.
 Importantly, we’re more likely to detect adenocarcinoma before it spreads to other locations.
 That’s helpful for treatment.”